Search by Brand or Style. Free postage sales over $69 within Australia

 Answer:

 Unfortunately, no—visiting and feeding wombats is not allowed.
-Rocklily Wombats is a wildlife sanctuary focused on rescuing and rehabilitating wild animals.
-Animals in care and are being prepared for survival in the wild, so human interaction must be minimal to avoid becoming humanised and then unable to manage a full wild life so are unreleasable
+Rocklily Wombats is a wildlife sanctuary focused on rescuing and rehabilitating of wild animals.
+Animals in care and are being prepared for survival in the wild, so human interaction must be minimal to avoid becoming humanised and then unable to manage a full wild life so are unreleasable In NSW its against the law to 'show' rehabilitating wildlife and we would lose our Wildlife care licence.
+See our video in 'animals in care' Raising resilient wildlife.

 What is the process for treating mange in wild wombats?